-Her eighth war patrol (from 4 April to 23 May) was uneventful, but her ninth saw the submarine score another "kill."
-Off Balikpapan, Borneo, she sighted a three-ship convoy, escorted by a sole destroyer on the night of 30 June.
+Her eighth war patrol (4 April -- 23 May 1943) proved uneventful, but her ninth saw the submarine score another "kill."
+Off Balikpapan, Borneo, she sighted a three-ship convoy, escorted by a sole destroyer on the night of 30 June 1943.
 After an unrewarding try with a trio of torpedoes, Thresher dodged the escort's depth charging attack and returned with the scent of a kill.
 Tracking with radar, Thresher set a tanker ablaze from stem to stern and scored hits on the 5,274-ton passenger-freighter Yoneyama Maru, which sent the hapless merchantman to the bottom of Makassar Strait.

 Later, while heading for Tambu Bay on the morning of 5 July, Thresher tracked a tanker.
 Chasing her quarry along the Celebes coast, the submarine lurked nearby until the escort left the tanker.
 Thresher then closed, loosed three torpedoes, and scored one hit on the bow of the enemy vessel.
 However, this blow failed to stop the tanker, which fired her guns to keep Thresher at bay as she escaped at high speed.